gurpejsingh13/Punjabi_Stemmer/README.md

 ## Contributing
 Contributions to punjabi_stopwords are welcome!
-If you have suggestions for additional stopwords, or improvements to the existing list, please feel free to contribute.
+If you have suggestions for additional rules, or improvements to the existing list, please feel free to contribute.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.